q-neighbor Ising model on a polarized network: Model setting

 \section{Model setting}

 Lambiotte \textit{et al.} \cite{lambiotte2007majority} introduced the topology of coupled fully-connected networks or simply two overlapping cliques (here we consider a case where both cliques have the same number of nodes $N_c$).
-Obviously, some nodes of the first clique share connections only among themselves and the overlapping part (we will call it the first cluster).
-In the same manner, some nodes of the second clique share connections only among themselves and the overlapping part (we will call it the second cluster).
-The remaining part (the overlap, denoted further with index "0", consisting of $N_0$ nodes) acts as an interface between these two clusters -- direct connections between cluster one and cluster two are not possible in this system.
+Obviously, some nodes of the first clique share connections only among themselves and the overlapping part (we will call it the first cluster; see right-hand side of Fig.~\ref{fig:scheme}).
+In the same manner, some nodes of the second clique share connections only among themselves and the overlapping part (we will call it the second cluster; see left-hand side of Fig.~\ref{fig:scheme}).
+The remaining part (the overlap, denoted further with index "0", consisting of $N_0$ nodes; see the center of Fig.~\ref{fig:scheme}) acts as an interface between these two clusters -- direct connections between cluster one and cluster two are not possible in this system.
 To easily parameterize the system, a control parameter $v=N_0 / N_c$ is introduced, thus the number of nodes in the first cluster is equal to $N_1 = N_2 = (1-v)N_c$ and the total number of nodes in the system expressed in terms of $N_c$ is $N = N_1 + N_2 + N_0 = (2-v)N_c$.

 The idea behind the original work is to examine the behavior of the majority vote rule (MR) model with $G=3$ neighbors in this topology.
-However, the initial conditions are imposed in the following way: all the nodes in the first cluster have opinion 0, all the nodes in the second one share opinion 1, and the vertices in the interconnected part take 0 or 1 with equal probabilities.
+However, the initial conditions are imposed in the following way: all the nodes in the first cluster have opinion $+1$, all the nodes in the second one share opinion $-1$, and the vertices in the interconnected part take $+1$ or $-1$ with equal probabilities.
 In this way, polarization among the first and the second cluster is maintained using the interface nodes.
 However, once $v$ crosses some critical value, one of the clusters ``convinces'' the other, and all the nodes in the system take the same opinion.